rahulkumar-aws/MLOps-notes/ModelGovernance_and_Explainability.md

 - Fairness = ethics
 - Databricks = enabler

-Notes:
-Governance, explainability, and fairness are business-critical pillars.
+Responsible AI depends on governance, explainability, and fairness.
+Databricks provides a unified platform to make these pillars achievable in real enterprise settings.

-👉 Databricks Helps: Provides a unified platform for Responsible AI.
+👉 Databricks Helps: One platform for Responsible AI.

 ---

 ## Future Outlook
 - Automated compliance dashboards
 - Integrated Responsible AI frameworks
-- AI that is plannable, predictable, and trusted
+- Plannable, predictable AI

-Notes:
-The future is about Responsible AI by design.
+The future of AI is about trust and predictability.
+Compliance will become automated, fairness checks built-in, and organizations will demand plannable AI strategies.

-👉 Databricks Helps: Roadmap integrates fairness, explainability, and governance deeper into Unity Catalog & Monitoring.
+👉 Databricks Helps: Roadmap integrates governance, fairness, and explainability deeper into Unity Catalog and Monitoring.

 ---